hashicorp/terraform-provider-aws/website/docs/r/paymentcryptography_key_alias.html.markdown

 * `key_arn` - (Optional) The Amazon Resource Name (ARN) of the key.

+## Attribute Reference

+This resource exports the same attributes as mentioned in arguments above:

 ## Import

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Payment Cryptography Control Plane Key Alias using the `alias/4681482429376900170`.
 For example: